dhaitz/graph-visualization/docs/SETUP.md

 Open `http://127.0.0.1:8080` in browser.

-After the graph layout files have changed or when loading another graph, likely the browser cache has to be cleared.
+After the graph layout files have changed or when loading another graph, likely the browser cache has to be cleared ("deep refresh").

 ## 6. Navigate and explore